Music of Qatar

 The music of Qatar is based on sea folk poetry, song and dance.
-Traditional dances in Doha are performed on Friday afternoons; one such dance is the Ardah, a stylized martial dance performed by two rows of dancers who are accompanied by an array of percussion instruments, including al-ras (a large drum whose leather is heated by an open fire), tambourines and cymbals with small drums.
-Other folk instruments include the oud and rebaba, both string instruments, as well as the ney.
+The historical importance of pearl fishing have deeply resonated within the region's artistic expression, manifesting in melodies, tunes, and dances that reflect the enduring bond between humanity and the sea.
+Traditional dances in Doha are performed on Friday afternoons; one such dance is the Ardah, a stylized martial dance performed by two rows of dancers who are accompanied by an array of percussion instruments, including al-ras (a large drum whose leather is heated by an open fire), mirwas and cymbals with small drums.
+Other folk instruments include the oud and rebaba, both string instruments, as well as the ney and sirttai, which are types of flutes.